-The new tax year ushers in plenty of changes that are sure to hit you where it hurts the most your pocket.
+The new tax year ushers in plenty of changes that will hit you where it hurts your pocket the most.

-From April 1, expect the benefit for homeowners to end and for welfare claimants to feel the squeeze.
+From April 1, expect homeowners’ benefits to end and welfare claimants to feel the squeeze.
 This is why you should be on the lookout for any updates on UK Tax News.
 There is a bit of good news, however.
 State pensions and minimum wage are going up.